-- Report should be prepared as per the guidelines issued by the University of Mumbai. - Major Project shall be assessed through a presentation and demonstration of working model by the student project group to a panel of Internal and External Examiners preferably from industry or research organizations having experience of more than five years approved by head of Institution. - Students shall be motivated to publish a paper based on the work in Conferences/students competitions.
+1 Report should be prepared as per the guidelines issued by the University of Mumbai.
+2 Major Project shall be assessed through a presentation and demonstration of working model by the student project group to a panel of Internal and External Examiners preferably from industry or research organizations, having experience of more than five years approved by the head of the Institute.
+3 Students shall be motivated to publish a paper based on the work in Conferences/students competitions.

-Major Project shall be assessed based on following points:
+Major Project-II shall be assessed based on following points;

-- 1 Quality of problem and Clarity - 2 Innovativeness in solutions - 3 Cost effectiveness and Societal impact - 4 Full functioning of working model as per stated requirements - 5 Effective use of skill sets - 6 Effective use of standard engineering norms - 7 Contribution of an individuals as member or leader - 8 Clarity in written and oral communication
+1 Quality of problem and Clarity

+2 Innovativeness in solutions

+3 Cost effectiveness and Societal impact

+4 Full functioning of working model as per stated requirements

+5 Effective use of diversified skill-set

+6 Effective use of standard engineering practices & norms

+7 Contribution of an individual's as a member or Leader

+8 Clarity in written and oral communication